-In addition to following the CAPS curriculum, we have identified certain areas where we felt our children would benefit from having these skills.
+We have identified certain areas of interest beyond our standard curriculum where we felt our children would enjoy the experience and benefit from learning new skills.

-We also introduced Music lessons where learners were taught how to play certain instruments (keyboard/guitar/drums) as well as how to read music.
-We have a marimba band which performed in our showcase concert at Carnival City’s Big Top Arena as well as at the Department of Education Awards in the Springs Civic Centre a few years ago.
+We have a marimba band which was featured in our showcase concert at Carnival City’s Big Top Arena in 2019, as well as at the Department of Education Awards in the Springs Civic Centre a few years ago.

 Basic woodwork is another popular class where learners made projects such as trays, duckboards and other useful items for the home.
-Learners in these classes learned how to use certain tools around the home.
+In addition learners are taught how to use certain home DIY tools.

-All of the above programmes have been adversely affected by Covid and we look forward to reintroducing them at a safer stage.
+Unfortunately all our programmes have been adversely affected by Covid but we look forward to reintroducing them at a not too distant safer stage.